Yom Kippur War: Israeli preparation

-Sinai Front
+Sinai front

 The Egyptians had prepared for an assault across the canal and deployed five divisions totaling 100,000 soldiers, 1,350 tanks and 2,000 guns and heavy mortars for the onslaught.
 Facing them were 450 soldiers of the Jerusalem Brigade, spread out in 16 forts along the length of the canal.
 There were 290 Israeli tanks in all of Sinai, divided into three armored brigades, only one of which was deployed near the canal when hostilities commenced.

-Large bridgeheads were established on the east bank on October 6.
-Israeli armoured forces launched counterattacks from October 6 to 8, but they were often piecemeal and inadequately supported and were beaten back principally by Egyptians using portable anti-tank missiles.
-Between October 9 and 12, the American response was a call for a cease-fire in place.
+Large bridgeheads were established on the east bank on 6 October.
+Israeli armoured forces launched counterattacks from 6 to 8 October, but they were often piecemeal and inadequately supported and were beaten back principally by Egyptians using portable anti-tank missiles.
+Between 9 and 12 October, the American response was a call for a cease-fire in place.
 The Egyptian units generally would not advance beyond a shallow strip for fear of losing the protection of their SAM batteries, which were situated on the west bank of the canal.
 In the Six-Day War, the Israeli Air Force had pummeled the defenseless Arab armies; this time, Egypt had heavily fortified their side of the ceasefire lines with SAM batteries provided by the Soviet Union.

-On October 9, the IDF chose to concentrate its reserves and build up its supplies while the Egyptians remained on the strategic defensive.
+On 9 October, the IDF chose to concentrate its reserves and build up its supplies while the Egyptians remained on the strategic defensive.
 Nixon and Kissinger held back on a full-scale resupply of arms to Israel.
-Short of supplies, the Israeli government reluctantly accepted a cease-fire in place on October 12, but Sadat refused to do so.
+Short of supplies, the Israeli government reluctantly accepted a cease-fire in place on 12 October, but Sadat refused to do so.
 The Soviets started an airlift of arms to Syria and Egypt.
 The American global interest was to prove that Soviet arms could not dictate the outcome of the fighting, by supplying Israel.
 With an airlift in full swing, Washington was prepared to wait until Israeli success on the battlefield might persuade the Arabs and the Soviets to bring the fighting to an end.

 The Israelis decided to counterattack once Egyptian armor attempted to expand the bridgehead beyond the protective SAM umbrella.
-The riposte, codenamed Operation Gazelle, was launched on October 15.
+The riposte, codenamed Operation Gazelle, was launched on 15 October.
 IDF forces spearheaded by Ariel Sharon's division broke through the Tasa corridor and crossed the Suez Canal to the north of the Great Bitter Lake.
 After intense fighting, the IDF progressed towards Cairo and advanced southwards on the east bank of the Great Bitter Lake and in the southern extent of the canal right up to Port Suez.
-Israeli progress towards Cairo was brought to a halt by a fresh ceasefire on October 24.
+Israeli progress towards Cairo was brought to a halt by a fresh ceasefire on 24 October.